 Interested in an intensive Mom's Latin Class--in person, in your area?
 I plan to bring the course described above to a town near you...

-These will be held in beautiful conference centers, with 3 days of intensive study with lots of practice, and lots of fun!
+These will be held in a pleasant location with 3 days of intensive study and lots of practice, and lots of fun!
 If you would like to see it happen where you are, just let me know.
-(Price range: $175- $275 depending on place, etc.)
+(Price range: $75- $225 depending on the place, etc.)

 RECORDINGS: We regularly host online discussions about current issues of interest to homeschoolers and classical educators.
 Sign up below if you'd like to have access to the recordings of previous webinars.